gregmercer/quotes-server/README.md

 add a couple more quotes and check that all of the list now
 ```

-Edit the next version the app, and the data provider
+Edit the next version the app, and the data provider.
-We'll be adding code for get and update a quote by id
+We'll be adding code for get and update a quote by id.
 ```
 edit app.js (copy app-3.js over app.js)
 edit quoteProvider.js (copy quoteProvider-3.js over quoteProvider.js)